-Usage of neon underglow lighting is governed by Pennsylvania Vehicle Code, Title 67: Transportation, Chapter 175: Vehicle Equipment and Inspection, Article 66: Lighting and Electrical Systems.
+Pennsylvania regulates neon underglow through Pennsylvania Vehicle Code, Title 67: Transportation, Chapter 175: Vehicle Equipment and Inspection, Article 66: Lighting and Electrical Systems.

 Is neon underglow legal in Pennsylvania?

 Pennsylvania law prohibits all additional aftermarket vehicle lighting which includes neon underglow.
-Therefore it’s our conclusion that in Pennsylvania neon underglow is illegal.
+This means that in Pennsylvania neon underglow is illegal.

 There are no provisions in PA law which would allow undercarriage lights while driving, and the law completely prohibits using any lamps not specified in the Code.